 - Help to promote media content that positively represents the experiences of all those involved in sport who are LGBT+

 - Work with other organisations and individuals in order to advance inclusivity in the sports media, and sport itself

-Whether you’re already employed in sports media in some shape or form, or it’s a profession you’d like to pursue, you’d be welcome as a member of our network.
-Email firstname.lastname@example.org to join our mailing list, or to make an enquiry.
+Whether you’re already employed in sports media in some shape or form, or it’s a profession which interests you, you’d be welcome as a member of our network.
+Email email@example.com to join our mailing list, or to make an initial enquiry.

-We communicate via occasional meet-ups and get-togethers, through social media on Twitter, and via groups on LinkedIn, Facebook and WhatsApp.
-If you’re interested in joining those groups, please drop us an email.
+We communicate via meet-ups and get-togethers; through social media on Twitter and Facebook; and via approval-required groups on LinkedIn, Facebook (‘Sports Media LGBT+ (Members)’) and WhatsApp.
+If you’re interested in joining any of those groups, please drop us an email.

 Below is a calendar of events in 2018, which will be frequently updated.
 If you’d like more information on any of these events, or you’d like your own event to be featured, we’re happy to help.